Method of equal shares: Example 2

 The following diagram illustrates the behaviour of the method.

 Discussion

 This section provides a discussion on other variants of the method of equal shares.

 Other types of ballots

-The method of equal shares can be used with other types of voters ballots.
+The method of equal shares can be used with other types of voter ballots.

 Approval ballots

 The method can be applied in two ways to the setting where the voters vote by marking the projects they like (see Example 1):